The Sound of Music

 Ice-T | Detective Odafin Tutuola

-Through his music, his books (The Ice Opinion, Ice: A Memoir of Gangster Life and Redemption--from South Central to Hollywood), and his college lecture tours (including Harvard, Princeton and Stanford), Ice-T has become a cultural icon recognized the world over.
+Through his music, his books and his lecture tours at colleges including Harvard, Princeton and Stanford, Ice-T has become a cultural icon recognized the world over.

-Born in New Jersey, Ice-T learned the art of survival pretty fast.
+Born in New Jersey, Ice-T quickly learned the art of survival.
 As an only child whose parents died when he was very young, Ice-T became involved in Los Angeles gangs before spending four years in the army.
 His first break came when the producers of the film "Breakin'" asked him to rap in the movie.
 He went on to become rap music's original gangster, writing songs like "Six in the Mornin'" and "New Jack Hustler."

 As his politics were grabbing headlines, Ice-T's film and television career was taking off.
-The controversial personality secured roles in "New Jack City," "Ricochet," "Trespass," and "Johnny Mnemonic," all while building a flourishing television career.
+The controversial personality secured roles in "New Jack City," "Ricochet," "Trespass" and "Johnny Mnemonic," all while building a flourishing television career.
 He has numerous independent and documentary film roles to his credit and most recently starred in the popular E! reality series "Ice Loves Coco."